-The MDNR provides information on threatened and endangered species in Michigan by watershed.
+The MDNR provides information on threatened and endangered species in Michigan by watershed as authorized by Part 365 of the Natural Resources and Environmental Protection Act (Public Act 451 of 1994).
 This work is coordinated by the Michigan Natural Features Inventory (MNFI).

 Table 3-2 identifies any plants or animals that are found in a subwatershed catchment and listed at the federal and/or state level.
+The federal protection authority comes from the Endangered Species Act of 1973.
 The classification schemes for the state and federal government are described in the sidebar.